 * ItsTheSameNowItSucks: Those who are aware of the Arcade version say this about the remake, which was a bit ''too'' accurate to the arcade, and didn't have many features from the somewhat more popular SNES version.

 ** This is how some feel about ''Hyperstone Heist'', since aside from adding a run button, there is not much else.
-There are some new areas, but everything else is a re-skin of stages seen in the Arcade/SNES counterparts.
-Though the environments have more details and faster game play compared to the SNES.
+There are some new areas, but everything else is a re-skin of stages seen in the Arcade/SNES counterparts, though the environments have more detail and faster game play compared to the SNES.

 * MisBlamed: The fans say that the game "Removed" several features that made the game good, like Bebop and Rocksteady, the Technodrome, and Super Shredder...
 When they're talking about the SNES version, which expanded upon the arcade game.

 * MostWonderfulSound: The sound effect heard in the SNES version every time you hit the boss at the end of a level.
 Not only does it fit perfectly into the Boss theme itself, but it also tells the player that their hit actually connected.